Perms are in fashion since the 80s, and these days it is even growing popular among youngsters who love experimenting

-Alternatively, the longer your hair is, the more work is for the stylist, and thus more will be the cost of spiral perm.
+Alternatively, the longer your hair is, the more work is for the stylist, and thus more will be the cost of a spiral perm.
 Also, the price depends on the variety of hair care products you use after you get your perm.
 Therefore, you can consider it to be around a figure of $200.

 “On average, Spiral perm costs anywhere from $30 to $200”

 How long does a spiral perm last?

 A spiral perm takes about 28 hours to set in your hair with all the aftercare routines.
 You should give yourself some time before you notice the result.
 As spiral perms take a long time to process and sit, being patient should be your fundamental role here.

 However, if you take enough care of your hair, the results might be different.
-The spiral hair perm shall remain up to 8 or 9 months if you take good care.
+The spiral hair perm shall remain for up to 8 or 9 months if you take good care.
 Therefore, aftercare is the most critical factor here.